2022 Indonesia President's Cup final

-The 2022 Indonesia President's Cup Finals was the two-legged final that decided the winner of the 2022 Indonesia President's Cup, the fifth season of Indonesia's pre-season premier club football tournament organised by PSSI.
+The 2022 Indonesia President's Cup final was the two-legged final that decided the winner of the 2022 Indonesia President's Cup, the fifth season of Indonesia's pre-season premier club football tournament organised by PSSI.

 It was a two-legged match home-and-away format.

 The finals was contested between Arema and Borneo Samarinda.
 The first leg was hosted by Arema at Kanjuruhan in Malang on 14 July, while the second leg was hosted by Borneo Samarinda at Segiri in Samarinda three days later.
 Two teams were met at finals on 2017 edition when Arema won the cup.

 Arema won the finals 1–0 on aggregate for their third overall and second consecutive title.